Kung Fu Tea Calories Guide: Smart Ordering Made Simple

 Does 0% sugar mean there is no sugar at all?

-It means no added syrup, but some bases or powders can still contain natural sugars, so it’s the lowest-added-sugar option, not always a literal zero.
+Not always.
+It usually means no extra syrup is added, but some drink bases or powders may still contain sugar.
+So it is the lowest added-sugar option, not always a true zero.

 Can you get boba with low sugar?

-sugar?
 Yes.
 Ask for 30% sugar and keep boba as your only topping.
+That way you still get the chew without turning the whole drink into a sugar bomb.

 At Kung Fu Tea, which drink has the highest calories?